shivermetim/public-file-dump/tims-book-wishlists/Rare.md

 - Wilmshurst, David. *The Martyred Church: A History of the Church of the East.* London: East & West Publishing Ltd, 2011.
 - Hohne, H. H. & K. W. Walsh. *Surgical modification of the personality: mental health research report.* Melbourne, Victorian Mental Health Authority, 1970.
 - Laitinen, Lauri V. & Kenneth E. Livingston, eds. *Surgical approaches in psychiatry: proceedings of the Third International Congress of Psychosurgery, August 14th-18th, 1972, Cambridge, England.* Lancaster, Medical and Technical Publishing Co., 1973.
+- Brilioth, Yngve. *Anglican Revival: Studies in the Oxford Movement.* London, Longmans, Green and Co., 1925.
+- Aulén, Gustaf. *Reform and Catholicity.*

 ## Francis J. Halls Dogmatic Theology
 Hall's Dogmatic Theology was published in ten volumes.
 I own none of them and don't particularly need the set to match.